gomerudo/gomerudo.github.io/_resume/cv-w-xyb.markdown

 It is possible to explain the work in two stages.
 In the first stage, I set up and configured a Jenkins server, on an EC2 instance, to build and deploy *development* and *production* pipelines.
 This part included integration with third-party services such as GitHub and Slack, different Linux management operations, and NGINX maintenance.

 In the second stage, the architecture became ECS-based using Docker containers.
-Different services, including Jenkins, were dockerized and deployed via Go scripting to ECS, S3, and CloudFront.
+Different services (including Jenkins) were dockerized and deployed via Go scripting to ECS, S3, and CloudFront.